 The empty magazine went back in smoothly, hesitating only when the magazine catch notch met the internal portion of the catch.
 The magazine well has a very slight bevel to assist insertion.
 Speaking of the magazine, Brown now offers his own eight-round magazine named the 8-pac (mentioned above).
 Ed thoughtfully designed it to actually hold eight rounds of .45 ACP, not attempt to cram eight rounds into a seven-round magazine body.
 As such, the 8-pac extends below the frame .375″, and it sports an easily-removed polymer base pad.
 I suspect this eight-round magazine will have the same long and reliable life span as do top-quality seven-round magazines thanks to the additional length.
 The metal follower is closed on its front leg and looks to be long enough to ensure it won’t tip or bind.
 Being metal, it should hold up quite well to slide stop engagement, too.

 Some specific technical details include the following: The slide and frame are exclusively Ed Brown forged and hand-fitted.
-My gun is coated with Ed Brown’s black Gen III firearm coating (OD green and stealth gray Gen III coatings are optional, as are blued or stainless finishes).
+My gun is coated with Ed Brown’s black Gen III firearm coating (OD green and stealth gray Gen III coatings are optional, as are blued, stainless and bronze finishes).
 The Hardcore components are hand-fitted where necessary.
 The feed ramp is polished, with a hand-fit extractor and ejector.
 An Ed Brown premium match-grade barrel and solid steel bushing are employed, and a standard recoil spring guide, recoil spring and spring lug are present.
 The Hardcore parts, save the trigger, are fully machined from the highest quality alloy bar stock steel.

 The grips are exotic checkered cocobolo wood grips with a traditional double-diamond pattern (carbon fiber grips are also available).
 The Special Forces ships in an Ed Brown Products-branded deluxe Cordura pistol rug with internal magazine pockets and an external zippered accessory pocket, the Ed Brown Products 1911 Owner’s Manual and a cable lock.